bluefroguk1/empire-dump/content/Wiki/Rituals/Revelation of the Jewel_s Sparkling Heart.md

 Casting time|2 Target Resource|[[Mine]]
 [[Enchantment]]
 ### Effects
 At the start of the next event, the target Mine produces an additional eight ingots of material.
-The additional [[Materials]] are always of the same type as the basic mine, regardless of any improvements.
+The additional [[Materials]] are always of the same type as the [[Basic]] mine, regardless of any improvements.
 At the completion of the ritual the owner of the mine experiences a short-lived Roleplaying effect: they can hear gemstones, metal objects and especially items that include large amounts of one of the four materials found in mines 'singing' to them when they are nearby; these items also seem to glow faintly when they handle them.
 The singing and glow can be almost hypnotic.
 This effect persists for around ten minutes.
 Downtime buff
 ### Additional Targets